 The user-identities element can contain multiple identity elements.
 When multiple identity elements are used, they are tried out in the order they are listed.

 identity

-The identity element has the following attributes: identity-file, file, hash, id, and data.
+The identity element has the following attributes: file, hash, identity-file, id, and data.